-On the inside of the lid you’ll find 4 mesh pockets that come in handy for smaller items like lens cloths and spare batteries.
-On the outside of the pack are two longer pockets that are actually surprisingly spacious.
+On the inside of the lid, you’ll find four mesh pockets that come in handy for smaller items like lens cloths and spare batteries.
+On the outside of the pack are two long pockets that are surprisingly spacious.
 You can easily store large flashes in there like a Canon 600EX-RT, or even stash a spare jacket and waterproof pants in there as well.
 There’s also the usual assortment of slots and pockets for pens, business cards and a clip for your keys or memory card holder.

-I’ve probably reviewed close to 30 outdoor photo packs over the last 6 years and I’m a bit of a stickler for a solid tripod carrying solution.
-If you have a shorter travel sized tripod you can side mount it to the Bataflae but longer and heavier tripods will give you a top-heavy feel.
+I’ve probably reviewed close to 30 outdoor photo packs over the last six years, and I’m a bit of a stickler for a solid tripod carrying solution.
+If you have a shorter travel-sized tripod, you can side mount it to the Bataflae, but longer and heavier tripods will give you a top-heavy feel.
 The suggested tripod mount for the back of the bag involves a system of three straps.
-One on each side which wrap and clip around the upper portion of the legs, and then an elastic cord that secures the bottom part (photos in the slideshow above).
-I didn’t get on well with this system though, I found it far too fiddly compared to a simple tripod cup and top strap that many other packs employ.
-With those kind of systems it feels like a single motion to attach a tripod.
-Slide the feet in and cinch up a strap, like the MindShift Panorama for example.
-With the Bataflae it was very definitely a three-part process that required me to lie the pack down on the back panel and really become a lot more involved than I want to be for an action I might to do 30 times a day.
-The tripod straps also didn’t secure very well to the pack and I lost one of them almost immediately in Death Valley and just resorted to carrying the tripod over my shoulder.
-That said, mounting a large tripod to the back of an already quite deep pack isn’t going to be a comfortable option for long anyway.
-I side mount my small travel tripod to this thing all the time and it works just fine.
-Big tripods are clumsy necessities!
+One on each side, which wraps and clips around the legs’ upper portion, and then an elastic cord that secures the bottom part.
+I didn’t get on well with this system, though; I found it far too fiddly compared to a simple tripod cup and top strap that many other packs employ.

 Comfort & Carrying